 A generic type declaration statement is the type declaration statement that specifies at least one dummy argument of the generic subprogram, which is extended to specify alternative types, kinds, and ranks (3.2).

+The interface block and the GENERIC statement are extended to specify the explicit interface of a generic subprogram and to associate a generic subprogram with a generic identifier, which includes an operator, an assignment and a defined input/output (3.3).

+The SELECT RANK and TYPE constructs are extended to allow switching codes based on alternative types, kinds and ranks (3.4).

 GENERIC prefix